 The Dec, 13 patent, again, was for the tapered shaft end that screws into a head bored completely through.
 This was done in an effort to eliminate breakage at the critical head/shaft connection.
 The Sept.
 27, 1904 patent was for a loose sleeve (the knurled nut which usually is threaded, but not in this case) which, when turned a partial turn, engages an internal dog into the groove running most of the length of the extendible shaft.
 Julius’ design was made in an effort to eliminate the stripping and breaking of set screws, which Erlandsen had previously relied upon in most of their previous tuning hammers.

-By 1905, when the following was published, T hammers were called stringing hammers, with less reference to tuning.
+By 1905, when the following was published, T hammers were called stringing hammers (in North America), with less reference to tuning.
 A stringing hook is absent:

 A Mueller ‘improved ‘ hammer, version 2, an example of Julius Erlandsen’s later production work during the 1930s.
 Photo was taken after I used it to tune this old Steinway “O” grand in a teacher’s studio.

 Julius Erlandsen’s obituary in the New York Times on Oct 24, 1956, just a few weeks away from his 90th birthday.
-He was born in December, 1866, according to the 1900 census.
+He was born on December 5th, 1866.